Liam-Zhou/Chuwa0910/ShortQuestions/hw9.md

         - `average_rating`: average rating of the outlet[FLOAT]
         - `votes`: total votes for the outlet[INTEGER]
     - `id`: unique identifier of the outlet[INTEGER]

-Below is an example of an outlet object:

 Given a string city, numerical maximum cost for 2 persons maxCost, return the list of food outlet names that are located in this city and have an estimated cost less than or equal to given maxCost.